-Mencken then goes on to list such curious examples as Chemquasabamticook, Jackass Flat, Big Chimney, Stumptown, Matrimony, Walla Walla and Cement.
+Mencken goes on to list such curious examples as Chemquasabamticook, Jackass Flat, Big Chimney, Stumptown, Matrimony, Walla Walla and Cement.
 As the lexicographer of the American tongue, he may be forgiven for repeating Stevenson's claim.
-But the Scottish writer himself should have known better: surely, the greatest density of strange place names per square mile occurs in a small corner of his own country - two archipelagoes off Scotland's northern coast: the Orkneys and the Shetlands.
+But the Scottish writer himself should have known better: surely, the greatest density of strange place names per square mile occurs in a small corner of his own country - two archipelagoes off Scotland's northern coast: the Orkney Islands and the Shetland Islands.

 These two maps, both produced by Steve Goldman, show the place names in both groups of islands that he considers strange.
 "I've loved place names on Orkney and Shetland since I was a kid.
 They are by turns surreal, beautiful, nonsensical, rude, and bizarre… There seems to be no consistency to them at all", says Goldman.
 “I've done some online research to try to find their derivation, but there seems to be little out there”.

 Indeed, apart from Mr. Goldman’s suggestion to recycle some toponyms as band names (Whirly would be a good indie band, Brethren could be a bearded folk quartet, and Twisting Nevi a dance act, etc), there seems to be little sense to be made from Orkney/Shetland place names, except to enjoy them as mellifluous bizarrery per se.

 Naturally, when we stopped laughing, we couldn’t resist testing Mr. Goldman’s hypothesis, and tried herding these toponyms into a few vaguely circumscribed categories.